jbleuzen/Picturo/index.md

 1. First [download Picturo ](https://github.com/jbleuzen/Picturo/zipball/master) and extract it on your server.
 2. Change ownership and permission of the `cache` folder to the user of your web server set permissions to 777 so you'll be able to delete cache if needed.
+3. [Install composer](http://getcomposer.org/) if needed and install the dependencies (`php composer.phar install` or `composer install`)
-3. Upload your folders of pictures into `content`.
+4. Upload your folders of pictures into `content`.
-4. Customize settings by editing `config.php` in the root folder of Picturo.
+5. Customize settings by editing `config.php` in the root folder of Picturo.
 To override a setting simply uncomment it in `config.php` and set your custom value.

 ## Privatize your site